 Benefits of Having a Strengths-based Leadership

-Leadership management that uses a strengths-based leadership admits that it cannot do everything and need their team members’ help.
+Leadership management that uses strengths-based leadership admits that it cannot do everything and need their team members’ help.

 Applying this approach adopts a more open, autonomous relationship and utilizes task delegation for greater efficiency and success.